 – The Japan Mail, April 7, 1903

-This earliest of the Imperial’s architecture was similar to that of the long-lost Rokumeikan – with its aristocratic and nouveau riche elite – and with good reason.
+This earliest of Imperial Hotels’ architecture was purposely reminiscent of the nearby Rokumeikan – itself constructed for the aristocratic and nouveau riche elite of the capital city – and with good reason.
 The 1890 hotel was designed by a Japanese student, Watanabe Yuzuru, of the Rokumeikan’s architect, Englishman Josiah Conder.
 Several of Japan’s first modern-age entrepreneurs (including Okura Kihachiro), in partnership with the Imperial Household Ministry, agreed to build an elegant and well-appointed hotel that would cater to foreign dignitaries, locally-based expatriates and Japan’s new aristocrats and industrial magnets.